 Originating in Northern Europe, Novuss was supposedly modified from billiards for those travelling by boat.
 It is now the national sport of Latvia.

 Novuss is almost like a mixture of air hockey and snooker (??).
-It can be played either as a two-person or four-person (doubles) game and requires a steady hand and good attention to the rules.
+It can be played either as a two-person or four-person (doubles) game, with men and women competing together, and requires a steady hand and good attention to the rules.
 Rather than being a particularly crazy sport, it’s just downright weird!

 Glacier Surfing from Alaska